langchain-ai/langgraph/docs/docs/concepts/memory.md

 ![](img/memory/update-list.png)

-Regardless of the format, the central point is that the agent will use the semantic memories to [ground its responses](https://python.langchain.com/docs/concepts/rag/) when responding to the user, which often leads to more personalized and relevant responses.
+Regardless of memory management, the central point is that the agent will use the semantic memories to [ground its responses](https://python.langchain.com/docs/concepts/rag/) when responding to the user, which often leads to more personalized and relevant interactions.

-#### Episodic Memory
+### Episodic Memory

 [Episodic memory](https://en.wikipedia.org/wiki/Episodic_memory), in both humans and AI agents, involves recalling past events or actions.
 The [CoALA paper](https://arxiv.org/pdf/2309.02427) frames this well: facts can be written to semantic memory, whereas *experiences* can be written to episodic memory.
 For AI agents, episodic memory is often used to help an agent remember how to accomplish a task.